DistributedSystemsGroup/zoe/docs/developer/rest-api.rst

     curl -X DELETE -b zoe_cookie.txt http://bf5:8080/api/<api_version>/user/<user_id>

 If the request is successful an empty response with status code 200 will be returned.

+Please note that only the user entry in the database and all its executions will be deleted.
+The workspace will not be deleted.

 Update
 ^^^^^^